el-grudge/data-engineering-zoomcamp/capstone_1/README.md

 # ToDo
-- [ ] build the second pipeline with google vision - to get missing values
 - [ ] docstring all functions
+- [x] add paragraph to dashboard about inflation disconnect
+- [x] move next steps to the bottom of readme
 - [x] add prerequisite / permission list
 - [x] combine docker images
 - [x] add README to terraform
 - [x] add README to dbt
 - [x] add README to streamlit
 - [x] add README to docker
-- [ ] filter on all charts in dashbaord
-- [ ] add paragraph to dashboard about inflation disconnect
-- [ ] move next steps to the bottom of readme
 - [x] ~~dockerize streamlit~~
 - [x] ~~add 'how to set project id in mage' gif~~
 - [x] first pipeline: get json from website